maprox/observer-job-geofence-presence/README.md

     connection string

 * **AMQP_EXCHANGE** - exchange name in AMQP server.
-    **Telegrembo** listens for messages in a queue bound to this exchange

 * **AMQP_QUEUE_NAME** - AMQP queue name to listen for messages